The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Single particles confined in electrodynamic traps. Methods of investigation

-Another field of large scientific interest is the study of micro and nanomechanical oscillators \cite{Gies15} and especially of their associated quantum mechanical motion, as the results are expected to provide novel insights into the boundary between the quantum and classical worlds.
+Another field of large scientific interest is the study of micro and nanomechanical oscillators \cite{Gies15} and especially of their associated quantum mechanical motion, as experimental results are expected to provide novel insights into the boundary between the quantum and classical worlds.
 Cooling of a dielectric nanoscale particle trapped in an optical cavity is investigated in \cite{Bark10}.
-An experimental spectrometer setup based on two separate cryogenic ion traps that enable formation and characterization of solvated ionic clusters, such as water, methanol, and acetone around a protonated glycylglycine peptide is described in \cite{Marsh15}.
-A novel technique demonstrates that {\em levitated electromechanics} can be successfully employed for electronic detection, cooling and precision sensing of (single) microparticles and NPs \cite{Gold19}.
+An experimental spectrometer setup based on two separate cryogenic ion traps that enable formation and characterization of solvated ionic clusters such as water, methanol and acetone around a protonated glycylglycine peptide, is described in \cite{Marsh15}.

+A novel technique demonstrates that {\em levitated electromechanics} can be successfully employed for electronic detection, cooling, and precision sensing of (single) microparticles and NPs \cite{Gold19}.
 The technique uses charged particles levitated in an ion trap, coupled to an RLC circuit.
-Sub-Kelvin temperatures are achievable with room temperature circuitry, and it is estimated that trap operation in a cryogenic environment will enable ground-state cooling for micron-sized particles.
-It is also suggested that hybrid levitated opto-electromechanical setups are supposed to open new pathways towards deep cooling into the quantum regime, enabling scientists to engineer highly nonlinear states such as squeezed states \cite{Gold19}.
-Levitated nano-mechanical resonators, and especially experimental aspects related to the precise control of the nonlinear and stochastic bistable dynamics of a levitated nanoparticle in high vacuum are investigated in \cite{Ricci17}.
+Sub-Kelvin temperatures are achievable with room temperature circuitry and it is estimated that trap operation in a cryogenic environment will enable ground-state cooling for micron-sized particles.
+It is also suggested that hybrid levitated opto-electromechanical setups are supposed to open new pathways towards deep cooling into the quantum regime, enabling scientists to engineer highly nonlinear states such as the squeezed states \cite{Gold19}.
+Ref. \cite{Ricci17} explores levitated nano-mechanical resonators and especially experimental aspects related to the precise control of nonlinear and stochastic bistable dynamics of a levitated NP in high vacuum.

+Ref. \cite{Ozd19} describes a novel design of a charge detection QIT-MS intended for the analysis of micron-sized dry inorganic and bioparticles, including red blood cells (RBCs) and MCF-7 breast cancer cells of different sizes.
+The method suggested promises to be very fast in determining the mass of levitated microparticles.
+The system performs online analysis of various micro-sized particles up to $1 \times 10^{17}$ Da.

+Characterisation of a charged particle nano-oscillator in a Paul trap is performed in \cite{Bull20}.
+The overall frequency stability and temperature stability are estimated using the Allan deviation, whilst the oscilator mass is determined with a 3 \% uncertainty.

+Thus, optomechanical systems in the well-resolved-sideband regime are extremely promising candidates to investigate and illustrate various quantum phenomena, especially regarding backaction-evading measurements, mechanical squeezing, or engineering of nonclassical states of motion \cite{Qiu20, Dodon02}.